Interested in Engaging in Equity Work at WPS?

 • As a member of the Winchester community, we encourage your active participation in being a champion for equity within our schools and community.
 There are multiple ways for you to be involved:

-• Consider joining our Equity Advisory Committee.
+• Consider joining our Superintendent's Equity Advisory Committee.
 This committee is a cross-sectional group that advises key Winchester Public School leaders regarding issues of equity within the school division.
-If you're interested in being a part of this committee, please email Dr. Veronique N. Walker, Equity and Family Engagement Coordinator.
+If you're interested in being a part of this committee, please email Dr. Veronique N. Walker, Equity and Family Empowerment Coordinator.

 • Connect with Bright Futures, a non-profit supporting economically disadvantaged children in Frederick County and Winchester with food and clothing.